|Canada at Mexico 1986|

 FW: Tomasz Radzinski

 He played youth football in Poland and Germany before moving to Canada.
 He began his career in Canada before he returned to Europe, joining Germinal Ekeren in Belgium in 1994.
-From there he eventually signed for Belgian giants Anderlecht, where he scored Champions League goals in his last season with the Belgian champions.
+From there he eventually signed for Anderlecht.
 At Everton, Radziński scored 25 times in 91 Premiership outings before requesting a transfer, eventually securing a three-year deal with Fulham F.C. worth £1.75 million.
 He played 46 times for Canada.

 Catliff was an All-American at Harvard.
 He was a Canadian Soccer League star, scoring the second most goals of anyone in the League's six-year history with 69 goals in total.
-He was a league season scoring champion in 1988 with 22 goals and in 1990 with 19 goals.
 He played with Calgary Kickers.
-He then spent the next six seasons with the Vancouver 86ers, who became the CSL champions in four consecutive seasons from 1988 through 1991.
+He then spent the next six seasons with the Vancouver 86ers, who became the CSL champions in 4 consecutive seasons from 1988 through 1991.
 He was capped 44 times.
 He missed Mexico 1986 through an injury.

 FW: Alex Bunbury

-Born in Plaisance, Guyana, Bunbury started playing professionally in Canada.
+Born in Guyana, Bunbury started playing professionally in Canada.
 In 1993, after an unassuming season for West Ham United, he moved to Portugal's C.S.
 Marítimo, going on to become the club's all-time leading goalscorer in the Primeira Liga with 59 goals.
 In his second season, he won the Foreign Player of the Year award, and he scored a career-best 15 goals in the 1998–99 campaign.
-In early 1999, he joined Kansas City Wizards of Major League Soccer.
+In early 1999, he joined Kansas City Wizards of MLS.
 Capped 65 times for Canada.

-Over 16 seasons he scored 118 goals from 447 appearances in the Football League, playing for nine different clubs: Birmingham City, Stoke City, West Bromwich Albion, Fulham, Queens Park Rangers, Sheffield United, Norwich City, Derby County and Luton Town. his senior debut for the Canadian national team in 1992.
-He went on to play 53 times for Canada, scoring 10 goals, in a 12-year senior international career.
+Over 16 seasons, he played for 9 different clubs in England: Birmingham City, Stoke City, West Bromwich Albion, Fulham, Queens Park Rangers, Sheffield United, Norwich City, Derby County and Luton Town.
+From 1992 onward, he played 53 times for Canada, scoring 10 goals, in a 12-year senior international career.
 On 1 June 2013, he was inducted into the Canadian Soccer Hall of Fame.

 ST: Dale Mitchell

-Mitchell played in the former NASLe.
-He began his professional career with the Vancouver Whitecaps (1977, 1978), then played for the Portland Timbers (1979 to 1982) and for the Montreal Manic (1983).
-He was an original player with the Vancouver 86ers of the Canadian Soccer League and American Professional Soccer League for whom he scored 37 goals during seasons from 1988 to 1990 and 1992 to 1994.
+Mitchell began his career with the Vancouver Whitecaps (1977, 1978), then played for the Portland Timbers (1979 to 1982) and for the Montreal Manic (1983).
+He was an original player with the Vancouver 86ers of the Canadian Soccer League and APSL for whom he scored 37 goals during seasons from 1988 to 1990 and 1992 to 1994.
 He was with the Toronto Blizzard for the 1991 season.
 Capped 55 times.
 He played in Mexico 1986.

 FW: Dwayne De Rosario

 He played for the Toronto Lynx, FSV Zwickau and Richmond Kickers early in his career.
-He came to prominence in the 2000s playing in Major League Soccer for the San Jose Earthquakes, Houston Dynamo, Toronto FC, New York Red Bulls and D.C.
+He came to prominence in the 2000s playing for the San Jose Earthquakes, Houston Dynamo, Toronto FC, NY Red Bulls and D.C.
 United.
-A four-time MLS Cup champion, he also won the 2011 MLS Most Valuable Player award.
+A four-time MLS Cup champion, he also won the 2011 MLS MVP award.
 He is the sixth-leading scorer in MLS history with 104 goals.
 He was capped 81 times.
 He was a part of the team that won the Gold Cup.

 |Dwayne De Rosario|